 Some business partners have too many stores serving the same or proximity locations.
 Working with several supply chains contributes to market transparency but securing more than enough warehouses in locations that you could use only one store is not beneficial because you end up buying too many commodities to fill the shelves of all your stores.
-If you have a store big enough to serve a specific population, fill it with your intended products and observe the cash flow before opening another warehouse with the intent of selling the same products.
+If you have a store big enough to serve a specific population, fill it with your intended products, and observe the cash flow before opening another warehouse with the intent of selling the same products.
 However, many business owners have the mentality that if one store is invisible to clients, other additional warehouses saves the day.
 Therefore, they end up purchasing in bulk to stock two or more stores.

 - Deprived Inventory Management

 At times, the surplus stock is a matter of carelessness in the management department.
-The members of the management department are responsible for ordering commodities, making transactions, making purchasing changes and other tasks related to sales.
+The members of the management department are responsible for ordering commodities, making transactions, making purchasing changes, and other tasks related to sales.
 Any form of disorganization in the management sector leads to undesired consequences.
-When there is discoordination among the members of the inventory management, overbuying is likely to happen due to errors in inventory records and poor communication among the sales individuals.
+When there is a discoordination among the members of the inventory management, overbuying is likely to happen due to errors in inventory records and poor communication among the sales individuals.
 For instance, one wrong numerical figure in the future purchase spreadsheet such as 1000 products instead of 100 leads to excess inventory.

 - Unreliable Suppliers